CSI Forensic Science Workshops for Secondary Schools and Colleges

 - attending at careers events, speaking informally to groups of students and demonstrating aspects of forensic science practical work.

-Promotional Events, Family Learning, Adult Learning, Informal Educational Groups
+Promotional Workshops, Family Learning, Adult Learning, Informal Educational Groups

 We also provide events to promote a school to prospective pupils and their families; for family learning with pupils and adult family members attending together; and events forming part of Adult Education programmes.